 A part-time CFO is a critical partner during times of transition.
 Whether you’re a startup maturing from a Series A funding round, a private equity firm looking for an experienced leader to step in and help manage a portfolio company, or a later-stage company looking for someone to perform CFO duties while the search for a full-time CFO is underway, the skills and experience a part-time CFO can provide are invaluable to help your company grow and thrive.

-- An interim CFO doesn’t typically work with startups although it is not impossible.
-It’s more likely to be middle-market companies who call on folks like me to come in on a full-time basis for a very short, defined period of time.
+An interim CFO doesn’t typically work with startups although it is not impossible.
+It’s more likely to be middle-market companies who call on an Interim CFO to come in on a full-time basis for a very short, defined period of time.
 Usually, there is a catalyst, something undesirable happening to the firm’s financial health.
 Companies generally don’t bring in an interim CFO when things are going well.

-- Every organization undergoes periods of transformation at some point.
+- Your Business is Enduring a Period of Transformation: Every organization undergoes periods of transformation at some point.
 As a company expands, growing pains often result.
 Financial reporting issues, accounting errors, or maybe lack of systems and processes altogether can negatively impact an organization.
-An Interim CFO can assist your business with:

-- Prepare for Exit or Transaction- An Interim CFO is the greatest insurance policy for company owners going through a transaction to sell, refinance, or acquire another company.
-The role of the CFO in M&A is critical to a successful transaction.
-Especially for companies who haven’t had to report to outside investors, a sale or merger may require a whole new level of financial reporting and accountability that most companies are not ready for.
+- Preparation for Exit or Transaction: An Interim CFO is the greatest insurance policy for company owners going through a transaction to sell, refinance, or acquire another company.
+The role of the CFO in Mergers & Acquisitions is critical to a successful transaction.
+This is especially true for companies who haven’t had to report to outside investors, a sale or merger may require a whole new level of financial reporting and accountability that most companies are not ready for.

-- Financial Planning and Analysis- An Interim Chief Financial Officer can help an owner with cost accounting, putting good financial systems and accounting policies and procedures into place.
+- Assistance in Financial Planning and Analysis: An Interim Chief Financial Officer can help an owner with cost accounting, putting good financial systems and accounting policies and procedures into place.
 Interim CFO services can be critical in properly recognizing revenue, cash flow analysis, budget forecasting, and financial modeling.
 You no longer need to wonder what projects are profitable.

 Businesses require expertise and experience to drive profitable, sustainable growth.
 A Part-Time CFO can identify new growth strategies and provide methods to reduce costs to improve your business’ profitability, at a fraction of the cost of a full-time CFO.

-- Cash Flow Management- Manage your capital runway, debt obligations, and ensure the ability to invest in new projects.
+- Experienced Cash Flow Management: Manage your capital runway, debt obligations, and ensure the ability to invest in new projects.

-- Exit Strategy- Prepare your company with defensible financials and a logical strategy before an interested party comes calling.
+- Preparation For an Exit: Prepare your company with defensible financials and a logical strategy before an interested party comes calling.

-- Internal System Implementation- Put systems and controls in place across your business to accelerate growth.
+- Assistance In Internal System Implementation:– Put systems and controls in place across your business to accelerate growth.

-- Business Strategy- Setting a strategy for your business, after a thorough analysis of your entire business environment, will give your company the best chance for success.
+- Optimal Business Strategy: Setting a strategy for your business, after a thorough analysis of your entire business environment, will give your company the best chance for success.

 One reason to clarify the difference between these two types of finance professionals is that fractional CFOs often use the term interim CFO.
 Another is that people sometimes think they need an interim CFO when they really need a fractional CFO.
 And one last piece of advice for small- to mid-size business owners and upper management: One of the best reasons to hire CFO services is if you are spending more time doing administrative, finance, and back-office tasks than on growing your business.